United, Avianca and Copa's South American deal delayed as they mull fourth partner

-BRASILIA (Reuters) - A proposed joint venture between United Airlines (UAL.O), Colombia’s Avianca Holdings AVT_p.CN and Panama’s Copa Holdings (CPA.N) has been delayed due to the potential inclusion of Brazil’s Azul SA (AZUL.N) as a fourth partner, as well as problems at Avianca, the CEOs of two of the companies said.
+BRASILIA, Oct 28 (Reuters) - A proposed joint venture between United Airlines, Colombia’s Avianca Holdings and Panama’s Copa Holdings has been delayed due to the potential inclusion of Brazil’s Azul SA as a fourth partner, as well as problems at Avianca, the CEOs of two of the companies said.

 The three airlines had said in November 2018 they would file for U.S. antitrust approval “in the near term” in order to coordinate routes between South America and the United States, a bold move to expand their market share in the region.
 At the time, the carriers said they aimed to implement the agreements in 2020.